-AV-Test's Windows Home User report was even more impressed, with Kaspersky Internet Security blocking 100% of both known and unknown threats.
+AV-Test's October 2021 Windows Home User report was even more positive, with Kaspersky Internet Security blocking 100% of both known and unknown threats.

-SE-Labs' July-September 2020 Home Anti-Malware Protection report was similar, with Kaspersky Internet Security placed first out of 13 contenders with 100% accuracy in every test metric.
+SE-Labs' Q3 2021 Home Anti-Malware Protection report couldn't quite match that, but was still impressive, with Kaspersky Internet Security placed third out of nine contenders with a 98% Total Accuracy Rating.

 We began by obtaining a list of 45 brand new malicious and phishing URLs from independent security testing company MRG Effitas.
 This is a tough test as many of the URLs are only hours old, but Kaspersky still blocked a reasonable 31%, compared to just 9% for Windows Defender.
 (If Kaspersky's score seems low, keep in mind we're only testing how fast new URLs are blocked.
 Even if Kaspersky's URL filtering misses an initial link, its other layers may block any redirects, dangerous web page content, suspect downloads and more.

 AV-Comparatives' Anti-Phishing Certification Test 2021 gives a more general view of Kaspersky's phishing accuracy.
 Its 94% blocking rate is good, and beats Bitdefender (87%) and ESET (91%), but can't quite match Avast or Trend Micro (both 96%.)